NautilusTrader

 Price match

 Binance Futures supports BBO (Best Bid/Offer) price matching via the priceMatch parameter, which delegates price selection to the exchange.
-This feature allows limit orders to dynamically join the order book at optimal prices without manually specifying the exact price level.
+Limit orders dynamically join the order book at optimal prices without specifying an exact price level.

-When using price_match, you submit a limit order with a reference price (for local risk checks), but Binance determines the actual working price based on the current market state and the selected price match mode.
+When using price_match, you submit a limit order with a reference price (for local risk checks), and Binance determines the actual working price based on the current market state and price match mode.

 Valid price match values